tagipedia/tmaps-android-sample/README.md

 # tmaps-android-sample

 ## Installation
-### To integrate TMaps into your Xcode project, add it to your project:
+### To integrate TMaps into your Android Studio project, add it to your project:
 1. Create folder named tmapswww
 2. Download and Unzip map package inside tmapswww (Request map package from Tagipedia Team)
 3. Read our sample for examples